Dhaka: Early period of Mughal Bengal

-Dhaka became the capital of the Mughal province of Bengal, Bihar and Orissa in 1610 with a jurisdiction covering modern-day Bangladesh and eastern India, including the modern-day Indian states of West Bengal, Bihar and Orissa.
+Dhaka became the capital of the Mughal province of Bengal, Bihar, and Orissa in 1610 with a jurisdiction covering modern-day Bangladesh and eastern India, including the modern-day Indian states of West Bengal, Bihar and Orissa.
 This province was known as Bengal Subah.
-Dhaka became one of the richest and greatest cities in the world during the early period of Bengal Subah (1610-1717).
-The prosperity of Dhaka reached its peak during the administration of governor Shaista Khan (1644-1677 and 1680-1688).
+The city was founded during the reign of Emperor Jahangir.
+Emperor Shah Jahan visited Dhaka in 1624 and stayed in the city for a week, four years before he became emperor in 1628.
+Dhaka became one of the richest and greatest cities in the world during the early period of Bengal Subah (1610–1717).
+The prosperity of Dhaka reached its peak during the administration of governor Shaista Khan (1644–1677 and 1680–1688).
 Rice was then sold at eight maunds per rupee.
 Thomas Bowrey, an English merchant sailor who visited the city between 1669 and 1670, wrote that the city was 40 miles in circuit.
 He estimated the city to be more populated than London with 900,000 people.

 Bengal became the economic engine of the Mughal Empire.
-Dhaka played a key role in the proto-industrialisation of Bengal.
-It was the centre of the muslin trade in Bengal, leading to muslin being called "daka" in distant markets as far away as Central Asia.
+Dhaka played a key role in the proto-industrialization of Bengal.
+It was the centre of the muslin trade in Bengal, leading to muslin being called "Daka" in distant markets as far away as Central Asia.
 Mughal India depended on Bengali products like rice, silk and cotton textiles.
-European East India Companies from Britain, Holland, France and Denmark also depended on Bengali products.
-Bengal accounted for 40% of Dutch imports from Asia, with many products being sold to Dutch ships in Bengali harbors and then transported to Batavia in the Dutch East Indies.
+European East India Companies from Britain, Holland, France, and Denmark also depended on Bengali products.
+Bengal accounted for 40% of Dutch imports from Asia, with many products being sold to Dutch ships in Bengali harbours and then transported to Batavia in the Dutch East Indies.
 Bengal accounted for 50% of textiles and 80% of silks in Dutch textile imports from Asia.
 Silk was also exported to premodern Japan.
 The region had a large shipbuilding industry which supplied the Mughal Navy.
 The shipbuilding output of Bengal during the 16th and 17th centuries stood at 223,250 tons annually, compared to 23,061 tons produced by North America from 1769 to 1771.
-The Mughals decorated the city with well-laid out gardens.
+The Mughals decorated the city with well-laid-out gardens.
 Caravanserai included the Bara Katra and Choto Katra.
 The architect of the palatial Bara Katra was Abul Qashim Al Hussaini Attabatayi Assemani.
 According to inscriptions in the Bangladesh National Museum, the ownership of Bara Katra was entrusted to an Islamic waqf.
 The Bara Katra also served as a residence for Mughal governors, including Prince Shah Shuja (the son of Mughal Emperor Shah Jahan).
 Dhaka was home to an array of Mughal bureaucrats and military officials, as well as members of the imperial family.
 The city was guarded by Mughal artillery like the Bibi Mariam Cannon (Lady Mary Cannon).